David Ferrier: Life

-These - and other investigations in the same line - resulted in international fame for Ferrier and assured his permanent place as one of the greatest experimental neurologists.

 In June 1876, he was elected a Fellow of the Royal Society at the age of 33 and Fellow of the Royal College of Physicians the following year.
-He was also the first physiologist to make an audacious (if scientifically incorrect) transposition of cortical maps obtained in monkeys to the human brain.
+He was also the first physiologist to make a transposition (if scientifically incorrect) of cortical maps obtained in monkeys to the human brain.
 This proposal soon led to practical consequences in neurology and neurosurgery.

 A Scottish surgeon, Sir William Macewen (1848–1924), and two English physicians (clinical neurologist Hughes Bennett, and Rickman J. Godlee) demonstrated in 1884, that it was possible to use a precise clinical examination to determine the possible site of a tumor or lesion in the brain, by observing its effects on the side and extension of alterations in motor and sensory functions.
 This method of functional neurological mapping is still used today.
 Jackson and Ferrier were present at the first operation performed by Godlee on 25 November 1884.
 Godlee was a nephew of the eminent physician Sir Joseph Lister (1827–1912), the discoverer of surgical antisepsis.

 Practical results of animal research were used to justify Ferrier before a noisy public persecution carried out by antivivisectionist societies against him and other scientists, who were accused of inhumane use of animals for experimental medicine.
 The case, in 1881, saw his acquittal.

 In 1892, Ferrier was one of the founding members of the National Society for the Employment of Epileptics (now the National Society for Epilepsy), along with Sir William Gowers and John Hughlings Jackson.

 He received a knighthood in 1911.